IBM-Cloud/terraform-provider-ibm/examples/ibm-openpages/README.md

 ## Running the configuration

-For planning phase
+For the planning phase

 ```bash
 terraform init
 terraform plan
 ```

-For apply phase
+For the apply phase

 ```bash
 terraform apply
 ```

-For destroy
+For the destroy

 ```bash
 terraform destroy